-The introductory sermon was preached by Elder W. B. Harrington, followed by a few good remarks by Elder J. N. Rogerson.
-Both were very much enjoyed by those present.
+The introductory sermon was preached by Elder W. B. Harrington, followed by, a few good remarks by Elder J. N. Rogerson.
+Both were very much enjoyed by, those present.
 Friday night we had two sermons, which was very much enjoyed, by Elders whose names I have forgotten. as they were strangers in the flesh to me, while I felt we were not strangers spiritually.
 Saturday morning after good sound preaching by Elders D. A. Mewborn, W. B. Strickland and more the Union went into conference.
-The churches were all rep resented except two, which the clerk said was the best representation the union had hope God will give me strength to had since he had been clerk.
-After conhow far predestination leads, but endure to the end.
-I know I have ference we adjourned until night, when by Elders E. C. Stone, and Tilman Sawyer, who preached sweetly to the poor and needy, those who need the guiding hand of a loving and merciful saviour.
+The churches were all rep resented except two, which the clerk said was the best representation the union had by Elders E. C. Stone, and Tilman Sawyer, who preached sweetly to the poor and needy, those who need the guiding hand of a loving and merciful saviour. is.